mi-1000/ftf/HELP.md

   - CMD/PowerShell/Bash: `pip install <package_name>` - Example: To install `transformers`, run `pip install transformers` within the project root folder (with your virtual environment activated).
 - A project typically needs several of such dependencies to work properly.
 As we do not push our virtual environment to GitHub, everybody needs to install the required packages on their own.
 - To make sure everybody can easily install all the necessary packages without running `pip install <package_name>` tens of times, and to also ensure we all work with the same version of each dependency, we will use a special file named `requirements.txt`, that will list all the dependencies used in our project along with their corresponding version (if applicable).
 We then just have to run `pip install -r requirements.txt` regularly to keep our packages up-to-date, as `requirements.txt` will be a file shared by everyone.
 - When a piece of code you add requires a new dependency, you need to add it to `requirements.txt`.
-But programmers are lazy, so run `pip freeze > requirements.txt` instead (with your virtual environment activated), or `py -m  pipreqs.pipreqs --encoding utf-8 .` (CMD/PowerShell)/`python -m  pipreqs.pipreqs --encoding utf-8 .` (Bash), which is a better practice, but you will have to install it using `pip install pipreqs` first.
+But programmers are lazy, so run `pip freeze > requirements.txt` instead (with your virtual environment activated), or `py -m  pipreqs.pipreqs --encoding utf-8 .` (CMD/PowerShell)/`python -m  pipreqs.pipreqs --encoding=utf-8 .` (Bash), which is a better practice, but you will have to install it using `pip install pipreqs` first.
+If you get an error, try to change the value of the `--encoding` flag to `iso-8859-1` instead, or add the following flag: `--ignore .venv`

 ### Environment variables